wilsonmar/Salesforce/README.md

    MORE READING: Salesforce1 Mobile Basics > Getting Started with the Salesforce1 Mobile App https://developer.salesforce.com/trailhead/salesforce1_mobile_app/salesforce1_mobile_app_intro

+## <a name="Redundancy"> Redundancy</a>
+4 copies of each Oracle RAC database Array is maintained via real-time async replication across 2 instances:
+2 on-line and 2 off-line.

 ## <a name="UserSetup"> One-time User Setup</a>
 1) Click Setup at the upper-right corner.